mikependon/RepoDB.NET/pages/attributes/classhandler.md

 ---

-This attribute is used to make a class valid for class handling evaluation during the serialization and deserialization process.
+This attribute is used to mark a class to be evaluated by the compilers during the serialization and deserialization process.
 By having this attribute, the library compiler (transformer) will automatically trigger the class handler `Get()` and `Set()`  method for custom handling.

 ### Implementations